MercerU-TCO/GoBabyGo/docs/pages/docs-contribution/gbg-making-contributions.md

 ---
 ## Making Contributions

-Be sure to watch the video at [https://1drv.ms/v/s!Aj1-MAuTJzgpgk4YLsR8Y1jhgl09](https://1drv.ms/v/s!Aj1-MAuTJzgpgk4YLsR8Y1jhgl09) for a short tutorial on making your first topic.

 After you create or modify the files in your forked repo, to contribute those changes to the project:

 1. **Make sure that you can see those changes in your version of the github.io documentation.** <br>